MCarreroPazos/LiDARch/README.md

 ---

 **Disclaimer:** This software is provided "as is" for educational purposes.
-Always validate results for actual archaeological work.
+LLMs have been used to create and curate this scripting tool.